Bright Brass Brads

 Write and read target words

-- Have the children read the words with a partner.
+- Have the children take turns reading the words with a partner.

 Write the initial cluster (br-) in front of word endings